rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 realized we should have been developing against Ruby Enterprise Edition (REE) instead of MRI.

+_**Note**: When this post was first written, I advocated checking in your `.rvmrc` file, because at the time, that was the only way to specify your ruby version.
+That was controversial, because an `.rvmrc` could potentially contain personal preferences (that I didn't think belonged in that file).
+Things have changed, and `.ruby-version` is the way to go regardless of your chosen ruby version manager._

 ## Stop Using RVM Gemsets For Your Applications

 Please stop using RVM gemsets for your applications.
 Seriously.
 The original title